-Imple ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation Implementation Status and Remarks Guidelines 6b.6.3.1 Fuel Oil Pipeline Construction and Test Installation of aboveground fuel oil pipelines is preferable; if underground pipelines are unavoidable, concrete lined trenches should be constructed to contain the pipelines.
+Imple ement ation S stages Relevant Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines 6b.6.3.1 Fuel Oil Pipeline Construction and Test Installation of aboveground fuel oil pipelines is preferable; if underground pipelines are unavoidable, concrete lined trenches should be constructed to contain the pipelines.
 Double skin pipelines are preferred.
-Distance between the fuel oil refuelling points and the fuel oil storage tank shall be minimized.
+Fuel Oil Pipelines/ During Design, Construction and Operation Periods IWMF Contractor V ~ ~ N/A • Distance between the fuel oil refuelling points and the fuel oil storage tank shall be minimized.
 Integrity tests for the pipelines should be conducted by an independent qualified surveyor or structural engineer at regular intervals.
 Any potential problems identified in the test should be rectified as soon as possible.
-Design, Construction and IWMF Contractor • ✓ ✓ N/A 6b.6.3.1 Installation of leak detection device at storage tank and pipelines.
+6b.6.3.1 Fuel Oil Leakage Detection Installation of leak detection device at storage tank and pipelines.
 Installation and use of pressure gauges (e.g. at the two ends of a filling line) in fuel filling, which allows unexpected pressure drop or difference and sign of leakage to be detected.
-Operation IWMF Contractor √ V N/A 6b.6.3.1 Fuel Oil Storage Tank Refuelling Fuel Oil Refuelling Point/ IWMF Operator √ N/A
+Fuel Oil Storage Tank and Pipelines/ During Design, Construction and Operation Periods IWMF Contractor × ✓ × N/A 6b.6.3.1 Fuel Oil Storage Tank Refuelling Fuel Oil Refuelling Point/ IWMF Operator ✓ N/A

-Imple ementa ation S Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation Implementation Status and Remarks Guidelines Storage tank refuelling (from road tanker) should only be conducted by authorized staff of the oil company using the company's standard procedures.
+Environmental Protection Impl ementa ation S tages Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines • Storage tank refuelling (from road tanker) should only be conducted by authorized staff of the oil company using the company's standard procedures.
 During Operation Period 6b.6.3.1 Fuel Oil Spillage Response An Oil Spill Response Plan should be prepared by the operator to document the appropriate response procedures for oil spillage incidents in detail.
 General procedures to be taken in case of fuel oil spillage are presented below.
-IWMF Operator V N/A • Training - Training on oil spill response actions should be given to relevant staff.
+IWMF Site/ During Operation Period IWMF Operator ✓ N/A Training Training on oil spill response actions should be given to relevant staff.
 The training shall cover the followings: Tools & resources to combat oil spillage and fire, e.g. locations of oil spill handling equipment and fire fighting equipment; General methods to deal with oil spillage and fire incidents; Procedures for emergency drills in the event of oil spills and fire; and Regular drills shall be carried out.
 Communication -Establish communication channel with the Fire Services Department (FSD) and EPD to report any oil spillage incident

-Environmental Protection Imple ementa ation Stages Relevant Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines so that necessary assistance from relevant department can be quickly sought.
-Response Procedures -Any fuel oil spillage within the IWMF site should be immediately reported to the Plant Manager with necessary details including location, source, possible cause and extent of the spillage. -Plant Manager should immediately attend to the spillage and initiate any appropriate action to confine and clean up the spillage.
-The response procedures shall include the following: >Identify and isolate the source of spillage as soon as possible. >Contain the oil spillage and avoid infiltration into soil/ groundwater and discharge to storm water channels. >Remove the oil spillage. ➤Clean up the contaminated area.
-If the oil spillage occurs during storage tank refuelling, the refuelling operation should immediately be stopped.
+Imple ementa ation S tages Relevant Implementation Status and Remarks EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines so that necessary assistance from relevant department can be quickly sought.
+Response Procedures -Any fuel oil spillage within the IWMF site should be immediately reported to the Plant Manager with necessary details including location, source, possible cause and extent of the spillage.
+Plant Manager should immediately attend to the spillage and initiate any appropriate action to confine and clean up the spillage.
+The response procedures shall include the following: Identify and isolate the source of spillage as soon as possible.
+Contain the oil spillage and avoid infiltration into soil/ groundwater and discharge to storm water channels.
+Remove the oil spillage. ➤Clean up the contaminated area.
+If the oil spillage occurs during storage tank refuelling, the refueling operation should immediately be stopped.
 Recovered contaminated fuel oil and the associated material to remove the spilled oil should be considered as chemical waste.
 The handling and disposal